 Tip #2: Show that you can prioritize and schedule your work appropriately

 I create schedules to ensure that I complete all tasks on time.
 On my schedule, I prioritize the most urgent duties.
-I also see to it that I stick to my plan while prioritizing setting manageable goals.
-When the work is too much, I carry work home to ensure that it is complete within the set time.
+I also see that I stick to my plan while prioritizing and setting manageable goals.
+When the work is too much, I carry work home to ensure that it is completed within the set time.

 16. What is Your Working Pace?

 Every employer wants assurance that you will be able to keep up the pace of the working environment.

 Tip #2: Show that you can handle the work pressure that might come with the position

 Over time, I have developed a steady working pace.
 I ensure I deliver accordingly by setting manageable daily goals.
 I avoid piling tasks to give myself enough time to work on each one of them without making mistakes.
 When working with other people, I ensure that I set a pace everyone can keep up with while still giving their best.